warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 working on [haskell-spake2](https://github.com/jml/haskell-spake2) and are aiming for compatibility with python-spake2.

+I'm going to call this set of decisions the "**0.7 protocol**", to emphasize my hope that some day we'll get a fully RFC-blessed specification (and we'll call it "1.0").
+When that happens, I'll update python-spake2 to implement 1.0, and provide an "0.7 mode" for backwards compatibility with older clients.

 ## SPAKE2 Overview

 SPAKE2 belongs to a family of protocols named PAKE, which stands for Password-Authenticated Key Exchange.

-The SPAKE2 protocol lets Alice and Bob exchange messages (one each), and then both sides calculate a secret key.
-If Alice and Bob used the same password, their keys will be the same, and nobody else will know what that key is.
+The SPAKE2 protocol helps two people who start out knowing some shared secret code or password.
+It lets our Alice and Bob exchange messages (one each), and then both sides calculate a secret key.
+If Alice and Bob used the same code, their keys will be the same, and nobody else will know what that key is.

-You can imagine that Alice gives the password (and some other identifying data) to her friendly local SPAKE2 Robot, which she bought off the shelf at SPAKE2 Robots R' Us.
+You can imagine that Alice gives the code (and some other identifying data) to her friendly local SPAKE2 Robot, which she bought off the shelf at SPAKE2 Robots R' Us.
 The robot gives her a message to deliver to Bob's robot.
 Meanwhile Bob is doing almost exactly the same thing.
 When Alice gives Bob's message to her local robot, her robot prints out a random-looking key.
 At the same time, Bob gives Alice's message to his robot, and his robot prints out (hopefully) the same key.

 Both Alice and Bob have to tell their robots that the first person playing this game is named "Alice", and the second person is named